-The process of developing policies that address the needs of minors enrolled at the college should be undertaken with the involvement of the faculty senate and other relevant college constituencies.
+In order to develop policies that address the needs of minors enrolled at the college, faculty, and staff, the process should be undertaken with the involvement of the faculty senate and other relevant college constituencies.
 At a minimum, governing boards should adopt policies on admissions, enrollment, child abuse reporting, the authority of faculty in the classroom, and required matriculation as each relates to minors.